CaesarWept/futbinscrape/README.md

-# Football Player Comparison App
+# Football Player Comparison App and Futbin Player Data Scraper
+Inspired by the transfermarkt player comparison feature.
+Data scraping exercise.
+Inspired by the player comparison feature on transfermarkt, the goal was to compare retired players, eg Robben, Iniesta, Maradona, etc.  Built as a data scraping exercise on a PC without access to VS studio or an alternative code editor :(.

+## Futbin Player Data Scraper

-## Overview
+### Overview

-- Exercise in data scraping...
-- This Python script was designed to compare retired football players using an Elo-based rating system, inspired by the player comparison feature on Transfermarkt.
-- The aim was to create a python script that could compare players who are no longer active in professional football, eg: Iniesta, Robben, Maradona.
-- V0.1.
-Simple early draft created on a PC without access to VS Code or alternative editor.
+The Futbin Player Data Scraper is a Python script designed to extract player data from the Futbin website.
+It focuses on  player details, including name, club, nation, league, rating, version, and attribute details.

-## Features
+### Features

-- **Player Elo Ratings:** Each player is assigned an Elo rating, which adjusts based on the outcomes of comparisons.

-- **Player Images:** The application displays player images for side-by-side visual comparisons.

-- **Dynamic Resizing:** Player images are dynamically resized to fit the user's screen, maintaining the original aspect ratios.

-- **User Interaction:** Users can vote for their preferred player in each comparison, influencing the players' Elo ratings.

-- **Persistent Data:** Player data, including Elo ratings, is saved locally to provide continuity across sessions.
+- **Data Extraction:** Extracts player information from multiple pages on the Futbin website.

+- **Pagination Handling:** Dynamically identifies and navigates through multiple pages to ensure all player data is captured.

+- **CSV Export:** Outputs the collected player data to a CSV file (`player_data.csv`) for easy integration with data analysis tools.

-## Usage
+### Usage

 1. **Installation:**
     - Clone the repository to your local machine.
-    - Ensure you have Python installed.
+    - Install the required Python packages using `pip install -r requirements.txt`.

-2. **Run the Application:**
+2. **Run the Script:**
     - Open a terminal in the project directory.
-    - Run `program.py`.
+    - Run the script using `python filename.py` (replace `filename.py` with the actual filename of your Python script).

-3. **Player Comparisons:**
+3. **CSV Output:**
-    - Players are presented side-by-side with their names and Elo ratings.
-    - Vote for your preferred player by clicking the corresponding button.
+    - The script will generate a CSV file named `player_data.csv` in the same directory.

+## Football Player Comparison App

+### Overview

+The Football Player Comparison App allows users to compare retired football players who are no longer playing.

+### Features

+- **Player Comparison:** View two players side by side and vote for the preferred player.

-    - Elo ratings are updated based on the outcomes of each comparison.
+- **Elo Rating System:** Utilizes an Elo rating system to dynamically adjust player ratings based on user votes.

+- **Image Resizing:** Automatically resizes player images for a consistent and appealing user interface.

+### Usage

+1. **Installation:**
+    - Clone the repository to your local machine.
+    - Ensure you have Python and the required dependencies (Tkinter, Pillow) installed.

+2. **Run the App:**
+    - Open a terminal in the project directory.
+    - Run the app using `program.py`

-4. **Local Data Storage:**
+3. **Player Data Storage:**
-    - Player data, including Elo ratings, is saved in a local file (`players_data.pkl`).
+    - Player data, including Elo ratings, is saved locally in a file named `players_data.pkl`.
-    - Ensure the file has read and write permissions.

-## Customization
+### Customization

-- **Adjust Elo Parameters:**
+- **Player Images:**
+    - Add or replace player images in the designated folder (`E:\Sept 2022 Lenovo\Football` in the provided script).

+- **Elo Starting Value:**
-    - Modify the `STARTING_ELO` and `k_factor` variables to adjust the starting Elo rating and the impact of each match on ratings.
+    - Adjust the `STARTING_ELO` constant in the script to change the initial Elo rating.

-- **Resize Images:**
-    - Change the `target_screen_fraction` variable to adjust the size of player images on the screen.
+### Requirements

-- **Button Size:**
+- Python 3.x
-    - Customize the size of the vote buttons by modifying the `button_size` variable.

-## Inspirations

-This application is inspired by the player comparison features found on popular football-related platforms, offering a nostalgic experience for football fans to reminisce about retired players.
+- BeautifulSoup (installed via `pip install beautifulsoup4`)
+- Requests (installed via `pip install requests`)

-## Acknowledgments
+### Acknowledgments

+- These projects are developed for research and analysis purposes, providing tools for comparing retired football players.
-- Inspired by Transfermarkt Player Comparison Tool
+- Inspired by the transfermarkt player comparison feature.
-- Built using Python, Tkinter, and PIL.

-## License
+### License

 This project is licensed under the [MIT License](LICENSE).